FMF clinical fellowships

 Every year the Fetal Medicine Foundation (FMF) awards several 2-year training fellowships in fetal medicine.
-The practical training is undertaken at the Fetal Medicine units at King's College Hospital in London, University College Hospital in London, Medway Maritime Hospital in Kent and Southend University Hospital in Essex.
+The practical training is undertaken at the Fetal Medicine units at King's College Hospital in London, Medway Maritime Hospital in Kent, Southend University Hospital in Essex, Homerton University Hospital in London, North Middlesex University Hospital in London and University Hospital Lewisham in London.

 During the period of training the doctors are closely supervised by Professor Nicolaides and a team of Consultants in Fetal Medicine.
 They will observe and actively assist in the management of a wide range of conditions.
 These will range from screening for fetal abnormalities to involvement in complex conditions diagnosed antenatally, such as twin-to-twin transfusion syndrome.
 The involvement of the doctors will vary depending on their level of experience, but the aim is that the trainees become competent in all aspects of patient care and counselling.